Indication

 • It is very important that the instructions for preparation (including admixing) and administration provided in the full Prescribing Information are strictly followed to minimize medication errors (including underdose and overdose).

-• BLINCYTO® is indicated for the treatment of relapsed or refractory CD19-positive B-cell precursor acute lymphoblastic leukemia (ALL) in adults and children.
+• BLINCYTO® is indicated for the treatment of relapsed or refractory CD19-positive B-cell precursor acute lymphoblastic leukemia (ALL) in adult and pediatric patients.

-Please see full Prescribing Information, including Boxed WARNINGS and Medication Guide, for BLINCYTO®.
+Please see BLINCYTO® full Prescribing Information, including BOXED WARNINGS.

 BLINCYTO® is a registered trademark of Amgen Inc.